calliope-project/module_powerplants/README.md

 1. Stable version-controlled global datasets are downloaded, including:
     - Disaggregated powerplant statistics from [GEM](https://globalenergymonitor.org/), [Transition-Zero](https://www.transitionzero.org/products/solar-asset-mapper), and [GloHydroRES](https://zenodo.org/records/14526360).
     - National-level statistics from the [EIA](https://www.eia.gov/).
-2. Individual powerplants are prepared into seven different categories (bioenergy, fossil, geothermal, hydropower, nuclear, solar, wind).
+2. Individual powerplants are prepared into point-source categories: bioenergy, fossil, geothermal, hydropower, nuclear, large_solar, and wind.
     - Fuel-burning powerplants (fossil, bioenergy) are assigned unique fuel-classes depending on the combination of fuels they utilise.
     - For utility-scale solar projects, satellite detected [TZ-Solar Asset Mapper](https://www.transitionzero.org/products/solar-asset-mapper) facilities are matched to [GEM-Global Solar Power Tracker](https://globalenergymonitor.org/) data to obtain a highly complete dataset of large-scale solar facilities.
 3. Powerplants are selected according to the shapes file provided by the user.
 Depending on the configuration, their placement may be adjusted per technology and country.